-To our knowledge, as of March 31, 2017, 20,483,008 of our ordinary shares were held by one record holder in the United States, which was JPMorgan Chase Bank, N.A., the depositary of our ADS program.
-4,205,458 of the 20,483,008 ordinary shares held by JPMorgan Chase Bank, N.A. are reserved for future grants under our share incentive plan.
+To our knowledge, as of March 31, 2018, 21,200,343 of our ordinary shares were held by five record holders in the United States, representing approximately 15.1% of our total outstanding shares (including the 4,205,458 ordinary shares issued to our depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plan).
+One of these holders is JPMorgan Chase Bank, N.A., the depositary of our ADS program, which held 20,483,008 ordinary shares on record, representing approximately 15.0% of our total outstanding shares on record as of March 31, 2018 (including the 4,205,458 ordinary shares issued to it for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plan).
 The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.